 - Avoid sugary and refined foods.
 Simple carbohydrates, such as sugar and foods made with white flour, can increase triglycerides.

 - Choose healthier fats.
 Trade saturated fat found in meats for healthier monounsaturated fat found in plants, such as olive, peanut and canola oils.
 Substitute fish high in omega-3 fatty acids — such as mackerel and salmon — for red meat.

 - Limit how much alcohol you drink.
 Alcohol is high in calories and sugar and has a particularly potent effect on triglycerides.
 Even small amounts of alcohol can raise triglyceride levels.

 - Exercise regularly.
 Aim for at least 30 minutes of physical activity on most or all days of the week.
-Regular exercise can boost "good" cholesterol while lowering "bad" cholesterol and triglycerides.
+Regular exercise can lower triglycerides and boost "good" cholesterol.
 Take a brisk daily walk, swim laps or join an exercise group.
 If you don't have time to exercise for 30 minutes, try squeezing it in 10 minutes at a time.
 Take a short walk, climb the stairs at work, or try some situps or pushups as you watch television.

 What about medication?

 - Niacin.
 Niacin, sometimes called nicotinic acid, can lower your triglycerides and your "bad" cholesterol (low-density lipoprotein, or LDL, cholesterol).
-Your doctor may prescribe a niacin supplement, such as Niaspan.
+It's typically reserved for people who have triglyceride levels over 500 mg/dL (5.7 mmol/L).
 Don't take over-the-counter niacin without talking to your doctor first.
-Niacin can interact with other medications and can cause dangerous side effects if you overdose.
+Niacin can interact with other medications and can cause significant side effects.